≡ Menu

 Resorptive Lesions

-This is when the gums basically start to “absorb” the teeth in a destructive manner.
-The lesions start at the tooth root and then work their way up to the crown.
+This is when the gums start to “absorb” the teeth in a destructive manner.
+The lesions start at the tooth root and then up to the crown.
 These lesions can cause a root fracture or a crown fracture.
-Tooth resorption isn’t typically thought to be a “dog problem” but make no mistake – your pup can have this awful thing happen too!
-When it happens, the dentin layer might get exposed and your dog will have a lot of pain which will definitely need to be fixed.
+Tooth resorption isn’t typically considered a “dog problem,” but make no mistake – your pup can have this awful thing happen, too!
+When it happens, the dentin layer might get exposed, and your dog will have a lot of pain, which must be fixed.

 Infections

-Infections are always a concern as well, considering the fact that the inner “workings” of your animal’s tooth is no longer protected by the protective enamel which can allow bacterial and infection to set in within the damaged tooth which can lead to all sorts of additional complications!
+Infections are also always a concern, considering the skin of your animal’s tooth is no longer protected by the protective enamel, allowing bacteria and infection to set in within the damaged tooth, which can lead to additional complications!

 Treatment for a Dental Fracture in Dogs

-You’ll want to do whatever you can to save your dog’s teeth, trust us.
-If you don’t, your dog will be on a liquid diet and as an owner that’s not only going to create a lot of work for you, but it’s also cruel to do to your loved one.
+Trust us, you’ll want to do whatever you can to save your dog’s teeth.
+If you don’t, your dog will be on a liquid diet, and as an owner, that will not only create a lot of work for you but also be cruel to your loved one.

 This is why…

-Just like us humans, it’s important to see a dentist or in this case your veterinarian listen to what they recommend.
+Like humans, it’s essential to see a dentist or, in this case, your veterinarian and listen to what they recommend.
 Options that may be presented could include:

-• Root canal therapy – normally for problems that occur over time,
+- Root canal therapy – typically for problems that occur over time,

-Quite painful, they can also be pretty expensive to treat.
-This is because in addition to being time consuming, most dog dental work will require anesthesia, which of course will be an added expense to any procedure that needs to be performed.
+Now, it’s essential to understand that these are all severe procedures – most humans would cringe at having to sit in a dentist’s chair for any of them!
+But besides just being quite painful, they can also be pretty expensive to treat.
+This is because, in addition to being time-consuming, most dog dental work will require anesthesia, which will be an added expense to any procedure that needs to be performed.

 Which is why…

 You’ll probably be shocked at how quickly it all adds up.
-This is why we here at IndulgeYourPet always makes two recommendations to all of our readers anytime we talk about pet dental care.
+This is why we here at IndulgeYourPet always make two recommendations to all our readers anytime we talk about pet dental care.

 First…

 Always be sure to stay on top of your pet’s dental care.
-Many very expensive procedures can be avoided simply by maintaining good oral hygene which can be accomplished by providing the right type of dog food, good dental dog toys and periodic brushing.
+Many costly procedures can be avoided simply by maintaining good oral hygiene, which can be accomplished by providing the correct dog food, good dental dog toys, and periodic brushing.

 Second…

-Why considering purchasing a pet, always take a few moments and see what it might cost to purchase a pet insurance policy for him or her.
-And while it is true that most pet insurance policies won’t cover routine dental care treatment, some do, and most will cover your pet in the even that his or her teeth were damaged as a result of an injury.
+When considering purchasing a pet, always take a few moments and see what it might cost to buy a pet insurance policy for them.
+While it is true that most pet insurance policies won’t cover routine dental care treatment, some do, and most will protect your pet even if their teeth were damaged due to an injury.

-We would recommend that you as a pet owner take a moment and visit our Best Pet Insurance Companies and see if it might make sense for you to purchase a pet insurance policy on your little guy!
+This is why we would recommend that you, as a pet owner, take a moment and visit our Best Pet Insurance Companies and see if it might make sense for you to purchase a pet insurance policy for your little guy!